nicksteinbauer/redbarncms/src/pages/projects/orenda-mixed-use.md

 ---
 templateKey: blog-post-projects
-title: Orenda Mixed use
+title: Othello Square - Orenda Mixed use
-prettytitle1: Orenda
+prettytitle1: Othello Square
-prettytitle2: Mixed Use
+prettytitle2: Orenda
 date: 2021-04-23T00:38:23.575Z
-description: Orenda provides neighborhood housing atop a large commercial base.
-  It seeks to help minimize displacement in the Othello neighborhood by providing workforce housing.
-It also seeks to support the community with the inclusion of the Odessa Brown Children’s Clinic (OBCC) and an early learning childcare facility.
+description: Mixed-Use
 featuredprojects: true
+homepost: true
 category: construction-management
-featuredimage: /img/redbarn-orenda-mixed-use.jpg
+featuredimage: /img/othello-square-orenda_02.jpg
 options: all
-homepost: true
 ---

 Orenda provides neighborhood housing atop a large commercial base.
 It seeks to help minimize displacement in the Othello neighborhood by providing workforce housing.
 It also seeks to support the community with the inclusion of the Odessa Brown Children’s Clinic (OBCC) and an early learning childcare facility.​